mon5termatt/BAMBU-OBICO/README.md

 # Step 1: Run install.sh

+On your VM/PI/Whatever you are gonna run this on.

+* Login as a NON ROOT user.
+* Verify that WGET is installed. `apt install wget`
+* Download the script. `wget https://raw.githubusercontent.com/mon5termatt/BAMBU-OBICO/main/install.sh`
+* Start the script `./install.sh`

 ##### Script steps:
 1. **Add Docker Installation Dependencies:** Configures the system to install Docker.
 2. **Install Docker:** Installs Docker and Docker Compose on the system.